MarcToussaint/18-RSS-PhysicalManipulation/README.md

 ## Contact me if you're interested using Logic-Geometric Programming yourself!

 I'm currently developing nicer (user oriented) interfaces to the code, including python bindings.
-Please contact me at mtoussai@mit.edu if you're interested being involved, e.g. in testing interfaces and providing feedback how to improve them, or even contributing yourself.
-I'll setup an Email list on this.
+Please register with the "LGP code" mailing list at https://groups.google.com/forum/#!forum/lgp-code or contact me at mtoussai@mit.edu if you're interested being involved, e.g. in testing interfaces and providing feedback how to improve them, or even contributing yourself.

 ## Description